rift10/soft-eng-24-25/projects/db-project/plan.md

 ## Big picture

-- [ ] Database of possible classes at bhs
+- Database of possible classes at bhs
-- [ ] Database of student's slc & current credits
+- Database of student's slc & current credits
-- [ ] Users can enter their name and database will find their current stats & what classes they need to take
+- Users can enter their name and database will find their current stats & what classes they need to take
+- Provides possible classes to take to fulfill requirements to graduate

 ## Next steps